adegard/PHP_drive_sync/README.md

 ## 📦 Installation

-update the BASE folder of your Drive backup locally (this is mine below):
+update the BASE folder of your Drive backup locally (eg. this is mine below):

 BASE="/var/www/files/dietpi_userdata/DRIVE_AD"

 ---